 Jam Master Jay

-Jason Mizell, (his birth name) was from the Hollis section of Queens, New York and was a founding member of the pioneering rap trio Run DMC.
+Jason Mizell (his birth name) was from the Hollis section of Queens, New York, and was a founding member of the pioneering rap trio Run DMC.
 Mizell was the platinum-selling group's disc jockey, providing background for singers Joseph Simmons, better known as Run, and Darryl McDaniels, better known as DMC.
-The group is widely credited with helping bring hip-hop into music's mainstream, including the group's smash collaboration with Aerosmith on the 1980s standard "Walk This Way" and hits like "Peter Piper" and "It's Tricky."
-Uniquely, Run DMC and their songs were never about violence.
+The group is widely credited with helping bring hip-hop into music's mainstream, including the group's smash collaboration with Aerosmith on the 1980s standard "Walk This Way".
+It hits like "Peter Piper" and "It's Tricky."
+Uniquely, Run DMC, and their songs were never about violence.

 In 1986, the trio said they were outraged by the rise of fatal gang violence in the Los Angeles area.
 They called for a day of peace between warring street gangs.
-"This is the first town where you feel the gangs from the minute you step into town to the time you leave," Mizell said at the time.
+"This is the first town where you feel the gangs from the minute you step into town to the time you leave," Mizell said.
 The group promoted education and unity.
-In "It's Tricky," they sang: "We are not thugs (we don't use drugs) but you assume (on your own); they offer coke (and lots of dope) but we just leave it alone."
+In "It's Tricky," they sang: "We are not thugs (we don't use drugs), but you assume (on your own); they offer coke (and lots of dope), but we just leave it alone."